ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-08-12-grad-school-apps.md

 Back then, I was also hung up on publications: I had this looming feeling that I always need to publish so I can keep up with the profiles of those *other folks* accepted in top institutions.
 Although this is still true in some way, now I prioritize projects and big-picture research directions.
 By doing so, I can focus on which research projects I should say yes to.
+This shift helped me focus on becoming a good researcher instead of trying to be the "perfect" PhD applicant.
+I find that mindset more freeing&mdash; as I develop [a healthy detachment](https://www.ignatianspirituality.com/the-grace-of-detachment/) from my goals.

 <div style="display: flex; justify-content: center;">
 <img src="/assets/png/grad-school/fremont.png" width="220" style="border: 2px solid black; margin: 0 5px;">